 If you’re not careful, before you know it you may have missed the perfect time to begin growing your favourite plants.
-In some cases, this can be upsetting and you may lose motivation to begin.
-If only there were fast-growing plants?
+In some cases, this can be upsetting and you may lose motivation to even begin.
+So get out the garden shed and come learn about the 7 fastest-growing flower seeds.

 However, we know how enjoyable it is to spend time outdoors when the weather is warm.
 Enjoying the fresh air and breathing in the fragrant smell of flowers, sounds good, doesn’t it?